MahApps/mahapps.com/input/docs/controls/MultiSelectionComboBox.md

         }

-        // We ask the user for confirmation if (MessageBox.Show($"Do you want to add \"{input}\" to the animals list?", "Add Animal", MessageBoxButtons.YesNo) == DialogResult.Yes)
+        // We ask the user for confirmation if (MessageBox.Show(
+            $"Do you want to add \"{input}\" to the animals list?", "Add Animal",
+            MessageBoxButtons.YesNo) == DialogResult.Yes)
         {
-            result = input; // The user accepted this item.
-As our List contains only strings, we can just return the input string. return true;
+            // The user accepted this item.
+As our List contains only strings, we can just return the input string. result = input;
+            return true;
         }
         else